CS4E - Compressed sensing for media search engines (at Universidade Nova de Lisboa, 2011-2014)

 The main hypothesis of this project is that compressed sensing techniques will define the new state-of-the-art for multimedia information retrieval.
 This hypothesis is supported by two facts.
 The first fact is related to the L1 minimization criterion: rich media applications need to handle information with a large number of variables, and sparse models, as the ones computed by compressed sensing techniques, can indeed reduce the number of information sources.
 The second fact is related to the large-scale resources available that allow the inference of a sparse representation of media documents.

-ImTV - Immersive TV for communities of media consumers and producers (at Universidade Nova de Lisboa, 2010-2013)
+ImTV - Immersive TV for communities of media consumers and producers (Universidade Nova de Lisboa, 2010-2013)

 Role: Principal Investigator.